Shawn-Xihao-Wu/Modal-Logic-Problems/README.md

 # Modal-Logic-Problems

-Some pratice problems on modal logic
+Some pratice problems on modal logic for PHIL 322